Rip Slyme: Career

-single "Galaxy", is the theme song for the anime Gantz.
+single "Galaxy", is also the theme song for the anime Gantz.

-From late 2005 (after the release of Good Job! in August) through 2006, DJ Fumiya was on extended break, citing illness.
+From late 2005 (after the release of Good Job! in August) through 2006, DJ Fumiya took an extended break, citing illness.
 For performances, a friend of the band, DJ Soma, was a stand-in.
-Fumiya's break led to several interesting side projects and collaborations from other members.
 Fumiya returned to activity for concerts in late summer 2006, and for the Rip Slyme release, Epoch.

 On 7 July 2007, Rip Slyme performed their single "Nettaiya" at Live Earth in Kyoto, Japan.
 Later that year, they would go on to release their fifteenth major single, "Speed King", and their seventh Warner album, Funfair, shortly after.

 In summer 2008, they released "Taiyou to Bikini".
 Later that year, three digital singles would debut, all of which would be on the February 2009 single "Stairs".
 Rip Slyme released their eighth album, Journey, on June 10, 2009.

-Rip Slyme has provided voiceover work as well as the ending theme for an episode of the Japanese dub of SpongeBob SquarePants.
-The episode aired on May 6, 2009.
+Rip Slyme has provided voiceover work as well as new ending theme for the Japanese dub of SpongeBob SquarePants, replacing the original ending theme.
+The first episode was first used on April 1, 2009, and was used until 2019.

 In 2010, Rip Slyme was one of the artists launched on Warner Music's new sublabel, unBORDE.

+They provided the theme song for the Japanese release for Despicable Me, "Good Times (Bad Times remix)".

+The theme song for the Japanese version of Teenage Mutant Ninja Turtles (2014 film) is "Secret de Onegaishimasu" by them.

 In October 2021, during the group's hiatus, Pes announced that he had quietly parted ways with Rip Slyme in November 2017 and stated that "a reunion would be difficult" due to the tensions he had with the other members.

+From 2022 to 2024, the group reunited, released new music, and performed live as a three-piece, now with two stand ins for the retired members: Wise, with whom Ryo-Z and Ilmari already collaborated in Teriyaki Boyz, performing for Su, as well as Emi Okamoto from Friends replacing Pes.
+In April 2025, however, they announced that they would be reuniting with the original five-person lineup until March 22, 2026, the twenty-fifth anniversary of their major debut.